CONTACT

 STATEMENT

 All my work is a quest to find, question and show the ‘tonic for the nerves of this time’.
 For that reason, I choose issues of great immediacy that concern all of us and that everyone can relate to.
-I am fascinated with general burning topics or actualities, especially those concerning life on our planet and the future of humankind.
-The most pressing ones are the environmental crisis and human inequality and injustice, which I can hardly comprehend in all their depth and potentially grave consequences.
+I am fascinated with general burning topics or actualities, especially those concerning life on our planet and the future of human- kind — the most pressing being the environmental crisis and human inequality and injustice, which I can hardly comprehend in all their depth and potentially grave consequences.
 This prompts me to dig deeper.
 My work raises questions but it does not answer them.
 My aim is to move people on a mental, emotional and energetic level.
-My working method is itchy and revealing, personal and universal, liberating and oppressive, light-hearted and dystopian.
+My working method is itchy and revealing, person- al and universal, liberating and oppressive, light-hearted and dystopian.

 My creative process usually starts with observations, followed by research and collecting material, which can vary from text to photographic images, from sound to videos, from found objects to natural and/or plastic waste.
 When I am busy with my collections, I feel like being in a large school of fish, moving together in the currents of the sea.
 Feeling small and strong at the same time.
 Sitting on top of my thousands of colorful books, slowly floating in my ocean of photographic images, or calling and texting with all the amazing assistants that were, as myself, madly searching dance videos from all around the world, I feel ‘connected’, I feel like I am more than just one being.